web-infra-dev/rsbuild/packages/document/docs/en/plugins/dev/index.md

 - `setup` as the main entry point of plugins
 - `api` provides context object, lifetime hooks and utils.

-The package name of the plugin needs to contain the conventional `builder-plugin` prefix for identification, just like `plugin-foo`, `@scope/plugin-bar`, etc.
+The package name of the plugin needs to contain the conventional `plugin-` prefix for identification, just like `plugin-foo`, `@scope/plugin-bar`, etc.

 ## Lifetime Hooks